These easy tips and free printable Christmas planners pages will help you make your Christmas calm, organised and enjoyable.

 The holidays is not the time to be stuck in the kitchen while everyone else enjoys themselves – plan a menu you can make ahead, use pre-prepared items, ask people to pitch in and bring food, and keep it simple with items you know are easy and delicious so you can enjoy the day too.

-- Keep the kids busy.
+- Keep the kids busy and happy.

 - Schedule some downtime.